Anatomy for Biomedical Science

 2. Their relationship to other organs and its surface anatomy.

-3. Their blood supply, nerve supply, as well as its venous and lymphatic drainage.
+3. Their blood supply, nerve supply, as well as its venous drainage.

 4. How the organ's structure relates to its function (i.e. it's physiology).